 One of the tools that is used to measure a community's impact on climate change is the GHG inventory.
-This chapter will talk about how we can use this tool to identify relevant climate actions, understand what our future GHG emissions may look like, and develop pathways to reaching GHG reduction goals.
+This chapter will talk about the concept of this tool, its relation to our plan, and how it's used to understand what our GHG emissions might look like in the future if we did nothing.

-A GHG inventory is a record of the emissions generated by a community in one year.
-It allows us to measure our progress, identify the largest sources of emissions, and find areas where we can make improvements.
-Understanding current emissions is important as we work toward achieving the climate goals.
+The GHG inventory is a record of the emissions generated by the community.
+It allows us to measure our progress and identify areas where we can make improvements.
+Understanding the current emissions is important as we work toward achieving the climate goals.

 MWCOG develops a new GHG inventory for our county every two years.
-Figure 6 represents county emissions from 2018.
+The graphic below represents county emissions from 2018, allowing us to identify the largest sources of emissions and areas where we can make improvements.